 Harlow Council offered very generously in my opinion to pay over one hundred thousand pounds for the lights to be switched back on all night.

 After much deliberation and after the local tax bill had gone out to all Harlow residents to pay for the lighting, Essex County Council decided to keep the lights on until one AM and refused Harlow councils money to keep them on all night.

-This has left Harlow Council with a problem, it increased the rates (taxes) to pay the one hundred thousand pounds to Essex County Council to keep the lights on all night, now it has the money coming in to pay the county council but they don't want it.....I never thought I'd see the day when a Concervative turned down money.
+This has left Harlow Council with a problem, they increased the rates (taxes) to pay the one hundred thousand pounds to Essex County Council to keep the lights on all night, now it has the money coming in to pay the county council but they don't want it.....I never thought I'd see the day when anyone turned down money.